artefactual-sdps/enduro/README.md

 ### Live updates

-Tilt will watch for file changes in the project folder and it will sync those changes, rebuild the Docker images and recreate the resources when necessary.
+Tilt, by default, will watch for file changes in the project folder and it will sync those changes, rebuild the Docker images and recreate the resources when necessary.
+However, we have *disabled* auto-load within the Tiltfile to reduce the use of hardware resources.
+There are refresh buttons on each resource in the Tilt UI that allow triggering manual updates and re-executing jobs and local resources.
+You can also set the `trigger_mode` env string to `TRIGGER_MODE_AUTO` within your local `.tilt.env` file to override this change and enable auto mode.

 The `enduro-dashboard` uses Vite to serve the application in development with hot reload.
 The `enduro` and `enduro-a3m-worker` services require rebuilding the entire images - these will take longer to update.

-Additionally, there are refresh buttons on each resource in the Tilt UI that allow triggering manual updates and re-executing jobs and local resources.

 ### Stop/start the environment